Blood thinning drugs may help protect against Alzheimer’s and dementia in people with existing heart conditions, reducing risk by nearly half.

-A new study has found that blood thinning drugs could help protect against Alzheimer’s and dementia in patients with existing heart conditions.
+A new study has found that blood thinning drugs could help protect against Alzheimer’s and dementia in people with existing heart conditions.

 The study, published in the European Heart Journal and conducted by researchers at the Karolinska Institute, looked at over 444,000 Swedish patients taking anticoagulant drugs for atrial fibrillation, an abnormal heart rhythm.
 At the start of the study, patients taking the drugs to prevent clots had a 29 percent less chance of dementia than those not taking the drugs; by the end of the eight-year study, their risk was 48 percent less than their counterparts.